C. P. Scott

 Charles Prestwich Scott (26 October 1846 – 1 January 1932), usually cited as C. P. Scott, was a British journalist, publisher and politician.
-Born in Bath, Somerset, he was the editor of the Manchester Guardian (now the Guardian) from 1872 until 1929 and its owner from 1907 until his death.
+Born in Bath, Somerset, he was the editor of The Manchester Guardian (now The Guardian) from 1872 until 1929 and its owner from 1907 until his death.
 He was also a Liberal Member of Parliament and pursued a progressive liberal agenda in the pages of the newspaper.

 Biography

 Early years

+He was the fourth son of the businessman Russell Scott and his wife Isabella Civil Prestwich, born at Bath, Somerset.
+He was educated at Hove House and Clapham Grammar School.
+He matriculated at Corpus Christi College, Oxford in 1865, taking a first in Greats and graduating B.A. in 1869.

-Educated at Hove House and Clapham Grammar School, Scott studied at Corpus Christi College, Oxford.
-He took a first in Greats in the autumn of 1869, then in 1870 went to Edinburgh to train on The Scotsman.
-While at Oxford, his cousin John Taylor, who ran the London office of the Manchester Guardian, decided that the paper needed an editor based in Manchester and offered Scott the post.
+Scott in 1870 went to Edinburgh to train on The Scotsman.
+While at Oxford, his cousin John Taylor, who ran the London office of The Manchester Guardian, decided that the paper needed an editor based in Manchester and offered Scott the post.
 Scott already enjoyed a familial connection with the paper; its founder, John Edward Taylor, was his uncle, and at the time of his birth Scott's father, Russell Scott, was the paper's owner, though he later sold it back to Taylor's sons under the terms of Taylor's will.
 Accepting the offer, Scott joined the paper as their London editor in February 1871 and became its editor on 1 January 1872.

-As editor Scott initially maintained the Manchester Guardian's well-established moderate Liberal line, "to the right of the party, to the right, indeed, of much of its own special reporting".
+As editor Scott initially maintained The Manchester Guardian's well-established moderate Liberal line, "to the right of the party, to the right, indeed, of much of its own special reporting".
 However, when in 1886 the whigs led by Lord Hartington and a few radicals led by Joseph Chamberlain, split the party, formed the Liberal Unionist Party and gave their backing to the Conservatives, Scott's Manchester Guardian swung to the left and helped Gladstone lead the party towards support for Irish Home Rule and ultimately the "new liberalism".